adobe/aio-lib-files/doc.md

 <a name="new_StorageError_new"></a>

 ### new StorageError()
-An custom error class for errors thrown from the cloud storage module
+A custom error class for errors thrown from the cloud storage module

 <a name="StorageError.StorageError"></a>